psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-Living in such a place appears not to have been without its hazards, as the following rather amusing incident demomnstrates:
+Living in such a place appears not to have been without its hazards, as the following rather amusing incident demonstrates:

 ```{admonition} Sleeping in the wrong house?
 June 1855
 :class: dropdown